midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 Because this is a restriction of the static cross-contract call case, the implementation effort is expected to be to enforce the restriction (see below).

-**The DApp gets the public state of the contract.**
+**B. The DApp gets the public state of the contract.**
 A snapshot of the public state is obtained by the DApp exactly as in the static case.
-The snapshot is obtained as before running a transaction offline, based on the contract's address.
+The snapshot is obtained before running a transaction offline, based on the contract's address.

+There is no new implementation work required for this.

-**The DApp gets the implementation of the circuit.**
+**C. The DApp gets the implementation of the circuit.**
 The normal computational model for Compact and for static cross-contract calls is that the implementation is in the form of JS code.